Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Classification of SCSs and Normal Extensions

 3) If $i>j$ then

 hence (by injectivity of $\alpha_j$)

 \end{proof}

-Combining the previous discussion with this lemma it is straightforward to establish that each SCS has a normal extension and in fact to give a structure theorem for SCSs which classifies them completely, up to isomorphism.
-We put this together in the following theorem.
+Combining the previous discussion with this lemma it is now possible to establish that each SCS has a normal extension and in fact to give a structure theorem for SCSs which classifies them completely, up to isomorphism.
+Clearly it is enough to consider only saturated SCSs (the general case obtained by `moving into wrong boxes', see Example \ref{E:basic_examples}) which allows us to focus on the elements and the way the partial shifts act on them (the tower determined by this as fixed point sets).
+A root element is an element not in the image of any coface map $\delta_i$.
+Root elements exist in every nonempty SCS, for example the lowest index non-empty innovation set consists of root elements.
+Every element can be written as $\delta_g(\underline{y})$ for a root element $\underline{y}$ and a morphism $g \in \Delta_S$.
+After these elementary preparations we now put the results together in the following theorem.